-Rise and fall is an acknowledgement of the day to day and the underlying rhythm of its ups and downs, its dry spells and floods.
+Rise and Fall is an acknowledgement of the day to day, the underlying rhythm of its ups and downs, its dry spells and floods.
 Furthermore, i wanted to reference the history of this area, once tidal flats.

-I tend to engage in highly process driven and tactile endeavors exploring the latent potential of materials.
+Much of the materials seen here are found on construction sites.
 The palette is the material itself.
 Subtle changes in height, mass and texture inform the work.

 These pieces are an exploration of the idea of edge, line and boundary.
 The installation represents the lowest level of the tide, the exposed shore.
 This is the area between the high and low tides, where an abundance of marine life thrive.
 These inhabitants are adapted to an environment of harsh extremes of both land and sea, subject to submergence, desiccation or carried away by rough waters.
-Unfortunately it is also a place where human impact makes its greatest impact.
+Unfortunately it is also a place where humans makes their greatest impact.

 little planets.
-4" dia.
+Each 4” diameter.
 Steel and cast concrete.

 equal and opposite 2012